ETS-Android5/Shopping-List/README.md

 # Shopping-List
-This is a TO- DO List Application.
+This is a Android Application, where you can add or modify your Shopping list items